Suhaila-Hassan/LSTM-Machine-Translation/README.md

 - Translation inference

 ## Dataset
-We use the Opus Books dataset from Hugging Face, which provides aligned bilingual data.
+Opus Books dataset from Hugging Face.

-Split Used: 25% of dataset was used for training Source Language: English (en)
+25% of the dataset was used for training the translation model.

+Source Language: English (en)

 Target Language: French (fr)

 ## Model Architecture